 These young snails should be feed finely powered food at least once a day to ensure their survival.

 Most snails are known to be peaceful and solitary and Brotia Pagodula is no exception.
 You need to pair it with small freshwater shrimp like: Vampire shrimp, Bamboo Shrimp, Amano Shrimp, Ghost shrimp, Cherry shrimp, Blue tiger shrimp, Snowball shrimp, Caridina cf. babaulti, Blue Velvet Shrimp, etc.

-Brotia Pagodula snail tank mates can also include other snails including Japanese Trapdoor Snails, White Wizard Snail, Black Devil Snails, Rabbit snails, Nerite Snails, Mystery Snails, Ramshorn snail, Malaysian Trumpet snails, and others of their kind.
+Brotia Pagodula snail tank mates can also include other snails including Japanese Trapdoor Snails, White Wizard Snail, Black Devil Snails, Rabbit snails, Nerite Snails, Mystery Snails, Ramshorn snail, Malaysian Trumpet snails, Hairy snails, and others of their kind.

 I would not advise keeping them with crayfish or crabs (except Thai Micro crab) as well.
 For example, even Dwarf Mexican Crayfish, the safest out of all crayfish species, can nip off the antennae of larger snails.

 Buying Brotia Pagodula

 Brotia Pagodula is a unique and rare freshwater snail species.
 Although it is not common to the aquarium community, this snail can be purchased from online aquarium stores for as low as $7-12.